centrica-engineering/nucleus-docs/docs/foundations/typography.md

 ## Lists

-We have three different types of lists; three types of unordered lists, an ordered list and a label and data list.
+We have a number of different types of lists:
+* Unordered lists
+* Ordered lists
+* Decorative lists
+* Label and data lists

-There are a number of components that are designed to include these lists.
+Some components are specifically designed to include these lists.
 To find out which, visit the Content guidance section of the component and you'll find the types of content that can be included.

 Take a look at this example of the `ns-editorial` which can display these lists [ns-editorial content guidance](https://docs.britishgas.design/components/ns-editorial#content-guidance).

-These lists can be nested up to four levels deep.

 ### Unordered list

 An unordered list is the most common, often referred to as a bullet list.
 Use the Unordered list element `<ul>` as the parent element and a List item `<li>` for each line.

-There are three types of unordered list, one with bullets, one with ticks and the other with crosses.

 #### Bullet list